University of Wisconsin–Madison

 If You Need Furniture After You Arrive

-If you are moving from a long distance, you may not have all the furniture or household items you will need.
+If you are moving a long distance, you may not have all the furniture or household items you will need.
 Harvey Street apartments are furnished, but unfurnished Eagle Heights and University Houses are not.
 Many people purchase used items once they arrive in Madison.
-There are a number of options available, from used furniture stores, to purchasing things from residents who are preparing to move out.
-University Apartments Office can provide you some basic shopping information when you check in to your apartment.
+There are a number of options available, from used furniture stores to purchasing things from residents who are preparing to move out.
+The University Apartments Office can provide you with some basic shopping information when you check into your apartment.

-When you are buying used furniture ALWAYS carefully inspect it for pests.
+When you are buying used furniture, ALWAYS carefully inspect it for pests.
 We do not recommend purchasing used mattresses unless you know the person you are buying them from.
 We have had cases of bed bugs from used mattresses.

 Transportation

 Driving a car to–and parking on–campus can be a headache, not to mention expensive!
-With carsharing, you can choose to leave your car at home without giving up access to a vehicle during the workday.
+With car-sharing, you can choose to leave your car at home without giving up access to a vehicle during the workday.

 For vehicle locations, individual membership information, and to sign up, visit the Zipcar website.

 UW-Madison students are entitled to an Associated Students of Madison (ASM) bus pass good for unlimited travel on city bus routes.
 Contact the ASM office for more information.
 UW faculty and staff are eligible for a city bus pass for an annual fee of $48.
-To obtain your faculty pass contact Transportation Services.
+To obtain your faculty pass, contact Transportation Services.

-The UW Campus Bus us free to all riders.
+The UW Campus Bus is free to all riders.
 All campus routes are also on the official UW campus map.
 Routes 80 and 84 provide daytime service.
 While routes 80, 81, and 82 provide nighttime service.

 You can take the Badger Bus, Van Galder Bus, Greyhound Bus, Jefferson Lines, or Megabus to go from Madison to Milwaukee, Chicago, Minneapolis, and other destinations.